This policy applies to MayoClinic.org, MayoClinic.edu and other Web locations under Mayo Clinic's control.

 If you reached this site via an ad from Mayo Clinic

 If you come to a Mayo Clinic website via a Mayo Clinic advertisement, the ad may have been served to you based on your interests or selected for you based on your browsing activities.
 If you want to opt out of being served Mayo Clinic advertisements based on your browsing activity, you may opt out of cookies for multiple ad servers by visiting http://info.evidon.com/more_info/1936 and http://www.goodwaygroup.com/privacy.

 We are committed to protecting children's privacy on the Internet, and we do not knowingly collect personal information from children.

 If you've contacted the website about a privacy-related concern and you do not believe your problem has been addressed, you may file a complaint with the Mayo Clinic chief security officer by calling the Mayo Clinic general number at 507-284-2511 and asking for the chief security officer.

-This policy was last updated October 2014.
+This policy was last updated in May 2015.